- extended testing time

 - Send out questions via e-mail at a set time prior to class for the students to complete prior to the beginning of class time

 - Administer the quiz via Sakai.
 See See http://sakaitutorials.unc.edu/?Special_accommodations for instructions on how to provide extended time for a student

 - If you plan to use pop quizzes, the best way to avoid awkward situations is to communicate early in the semester with the student who needs extended time.
 Together you can develop a workable solution for everyone involved.

 Private / minimum distraction & disruption setting: Some students find that the accommodation of a small group setting helps to reduce distractions.
 ARS can offer such a setting.

 Use of assistive technology: There is a wide range of assistive technology resources which can assist with the presentation of test / exam papers when a student has difficulty reading a standard test / exam paper including magnification and text to speech software.
 In addition, there is a wide range of assistive technology resources students can use to support the completion of test / exam scripts including speech to text, on-screen supportive software and alternative access devices.

 Making test / examination materials available in alternative formats: for example large-print test papers, captioned videos, orally described artifacts.

-Stopped clock: Students with medical conditions, such as diabetes, may need extra breaks instead of extended time; a stopped clock provides a student with an opportunity to step away from the test / exam to regroup or attend to a medical need and then to re-engage with the test / exam with no time penalty - ordinarily this should be for no more than 10% of the total testing time (original time plus extended time) but some students will have a stopped clock accommodation with a greater allowance specified.
+Stopped clock: Some students may need extra breaks instead of or in addition to extended time; a stopped clock provides a student with an opportunity to step away from the test / exam to regroup or attend to a disability or medical need and then to re-engage with the test / exam with no time penalty - ordinarily this should be for no more than 10% of the total testing time (original time plus extended time) but some students will have a stopped clock accommodation with a greater allowance specified.